NUBIC/ncs_mdes/HEURISTICS.md

 * Otherwise fail.

-This heuristic works for 396 of the foreign keys in MDES 2.0.
-Another 158 are mapped manually for a total of 554.
+This heuristic works for 399 of the foreign keys in MDES 2.0.
+Another 155 are mapped manually for a total of 554.

+There are also three variables which are typed as foreign keys in the XML schema but which for a couple of different reasons are not treated as foreign keys by ncs_mdes.
+These are described in comments in `source_documents/2.0/heuristics_overrides.yml` in the ncs_mdes source.

 # Heuristics not used